 Setting Up Multi-Factor Authentication

 Take out your phone.
-In the iPhone or Android app store, search for and then download either an app called Google Authenticator (iPhone, Android) or one called Duo Mobile.
-On a Windows phone, look for Microsoft Authenticator.
+In the iPhone or Android app store, search for and then download either an app called Google Authenticator (iPhone, Android) or one called Duo Mobile or Microsoft Authenticator.

 These apps are made by Google and Duo, but your data will never actually touch a Google or Duo servers.
 These two authenticator apps are just implementations of a standard called the Time-based One-time Password Algorithm.
 This method hands a secret key to your phone, which your phone inputs into an algorithm.
 Your phone then solves the algorithm every 30 seconds, using the current time as one of the inputs.
 If you and the two-factor server both have the same secret key, and can show it’s roughly the same time, then you’re allowed to sign in.

 Google Authenticator and Duo Mobile are just two different ways to run one of these algorithm solvers on your phone.